sagemath/sage/CODE_OF_CONDUCT.md

     email (notifications of subscribers to GitHub Issues/PRs, Google Groups as mailing lists).

+### Retaining an archive of all activities of the committee ###

-  - Before deleting a comment, a screenshot should be taken in case it is needed as evidence for future proceedings.
+- Before deleting a comment (on GitHub Issues/PRs and Google Groups), a screenshot should be taken.

-- Setting Google Groups to hold posts of a participant for moderation by an administrator.

-- Privilege changes in the GitHub organization.

-  - Removing the Maintainer role of a participant.

-  - Removing a participant from the Triage team.

 ### Appointment procedure ###